RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 ---
-title: Getting started with Wireguard
+title: Getting started with WireGuard
 date: 2019-09-15
 tags: [security]
 ---

-Wireguard is taking the VPN world by storm, coming very close to the current champion OpenVPN in simple, small-scale deployments.
+WireGuard is taking the VPN world by storm, coming very close to the current champion OpenVPN in simple, small-scale deployments.
 It's just unfortunate few people know about it, and quite how incredible it is!

-## What is wireguard?
+## What is WireGuard?

 > WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.
 WireGuard is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many circumstances.
 Initially released for the Linux kernel, it is now cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable.
 It is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and simplest VPN solution in the industry.

 https://www.wireguard.com/

-Wireguard is not only lighter weight than OpenVPN, it's simpler, smaller, and most importantly does less.
+WireGuard is not only lighter weight than OpenVPN, it's simpler, smaller, and most importantly does less.
 The final point may to some seem like a bad thing, but is actually great!
 The Unix Philosophy defines that tools should do one thing, and do it well.
-Wireguard simply creates networks and tunnels, no funky networking, no custom authentication, no complexity.
+WireGuard simply creates networks and tunnels, no funky networking, no custom authentication, no complexity.

-## Getting started with Wireguard
+## Getting started with WireGuard

-There is an [official quick start guide](https://www.wireguard.com/quickstart/), however as someone just getting started with wireguard, and with little experience in the Linux network stack, it was a lot to understand at once.
+There is an [official quick start guide](https://www.wireguard.com/quickstart/), however as someone just getting started with WireGuard, and with little experience in the Linux network stack, it was a lot to understand at once.
 There is however a much simpler way of getting started: `wg-quick`.

-`wg-quick` creates standard wireguard tunnels, but generates the underlying commands for you, even printing them as it goes, so you can see how it's working.
+`wg-quick` creates standard WireGuard tunnels, but generates the underlying commands for you, even printing them as it goes, so you can see how it's working.

 ### Installation

-With wireguard, the server and client are the same, and so installing either side is just as simple.
-Wireguard maintain a list of [how to install on various platforms](https://www.wireguard.com/install/), read that!
+With WireGuard, the server and client are the same, and so installing either side is just as simple.
+WireGuard maintain a list of [how to install on various platforms](https://www.wireguard.com/install/), read that!
 No point duplicating good documentation!

 As this creates a new type of network interface, it's highly likely you'll need to reboot.